Miniature Pinscher: History

 Documentation of this breed begins less than 200 years ago.
+They were used traditionally to hunt mice, lizards, small birds, rabbits, pests and vermin and were hunting dogs.
 There is a drawing by Jean Bungartz, published in 1888 comparing the Miniature Pinscher to the German Pinscher.

 Appearance

 The Miniature Pinscher is structurally a well balanced, sturdy, compact, short-coupled, smooth-coated dog.
 They are naturally well groomed, vigorous and alert.
 Characteristic traits are their hackney-like action, fearless animation, complete self-possession, and spirited presence.
 Legs should be straight with no bending in or out.
 They are also known to have separation anxiety.
 The Miniature Pinscher frequently has a docked tail and cropped ears, though the AKC no longer requires ear cropping for shows.
 They can also sometimes have natural erect ears.

 Size

 According to the American Kennel Club, the Miniature Pinscher should be 10 to 12+1/2 in high with most desirable height 11 to 11+1/2 in at the highest point of the shoulder blades.
 Length is equal to height, though females may be slightly longer.
 The ideal weight is 8–10 lb.
-There are also Teacup Miniature Pinschers.
-Which are about half the size of normal Miniature Pinschers.
+There are also Teacup Miniature Pinschers, which are about half the size of normal Miniature Pinschers.